'Crazy evil act': Reginald Robert Ozanne jailed after brutal slaying of miniature horse

 "The offence was cruel if not barbaric, seen in the number of wounds inflicted on this harmless family pet."

-The animal's owner Mandy Mayhem-Bullock said the four and a half months waiting for the arrest was the hardest part.
+The animal's owner Mandy Mayhem-Bullock said the 4-1/2 months waiting for the arrest was the hardest part.

-In a statement read in court she said the defendant had come to her home uninvited shortly after the vicious slaying to stress his innocence.
+In a statement read in court, she said the defendant had come to her home uninvited shortly after the vicious slaying to stress his innocence.

 Ozanne even called a public meeting in the local library in a bid to clear his name, she said.